Neo iDSD is iFi's new midrange digital hi-res DAC and headphone amp

 Enter then, an all-new mains powered iFi DAC/headphone amp, boasting "sophisticated circuits to supply scintillating sonics with every audio format in your home environment".

-You can connect to source devices via cable or high-definition Bluetooth, and the company promises Neo iDSD’s next-level digital engine and fully balanced analogue circuits deliver a captivating sound that'll be brilliant with music, multimedia content or to enhance your gaming experience – which, let's face it, you'll probably have a lot more time for this month.
+You can connect to source devices via cable or high-definition Bluetooth, and the company promises Neo iDSD’s next-level digital engine and fully balanced analogue circuits deliver a captivating sound that'll be brilliant with music, multimedia content or to enhance your gaming experience – which, let's face it, you'll probably have a lot more time for this month (especially if you buy a PS5 or Xbox Series X).

 Another critical component is the XMOS chip that processes the audio data received via the USB and S/PDIF digital inputs.
 The Neo iDSD uses a new low-latency XMOS microcontroller with what iFi calls "greatly enhanced" processing power, but it's not just talk: compared to the current generation of eight-core chips, this new 16-core IC actually boasts double the clock speed (2000MIPS) and four times the memory (512KB), as well as the latest SuperSpeed USB standard. iFi’s in-house digital development team has programmed the XMOS firmware to optimise sound quality and thus promote a perfect partnership with the Burr-Brown DAC.